Green peace

 Primrose Hill: north-facing terraces, shady.

 Our environmentally aware clients wanted living walls to cover acres of white render, surrounding the terraces of this two-floor apartment.
 This is really beneficial to air quality, creating a green oasis in central London.
-Planting designs for the walls feature verdant, shade-tolerant plants, they look stunning.
+Planting for the walls features shade-tolerant plants, they look stunning.

 Bespoke, hoop-lights, nestle into the foliage of the walls, giving a magical glow to the garden.
 Nodding, adjustable spotlights, up to 4.4m tall, waft overhead creating dappled light through the leaves.
 All lights are remotely controlled.